 For example, we host hackathons and we have changed our model from one hackathon to four a year.
 In between these events, we also do emotional intelligence and cultural competency training because that is what keeps people engaged.
 This type of engagement is what keeps people learning and asking questions.

 It is important that employees feel that they are psychologically safe.
-For example, implementing Diversity & Inclusion initiatives simply because some of your employees are black and you want to make sure they feel included, does not speak to the importance of continuous conversation.
+For example, implementing DEI initiatives simply because some of your employees are black and you want to make sure they feel included, does not speak to the importance of continuous conversation.

-That brings us to our last question which is: What is the impact on vulnerable demographics in underrepresented minorities in the workplace when Diversity & Inclusion initiatives fizzle out?
+What is the impact on vulnerable demographics in underrepresented minorities in the workplace when DEI initiatives fizzle out?